jupi421/colbuilder/README.md

 cd colbuilder/
 pip install .
 ```
 If everything went well, colbuilder 2.0 should be installed properly in your conda environment.
 In order to run colbuilder 2.0, additional non-python software has to be installed on the OS.
-In detail, PyMol should be installed by using the Schrodinger anaconda channel (https://pymol.org/conda/).
+In detail, PyMol should be installed by using the Schrodinger anaconda channel from https://pymol.org/conda/.
 Make sure you have your conda environment colbuilder still activated.
 ```
 conda install -c conda-forge -c schrodinger pymol-bundle
 ```